Leonardo-demeloweb/walmarteam-test/README.md

 # walmarteam-test
-E-commerce application responsive, cross browser and cross plataform prototype:  profile & shipping address; products list; products 360 viewer effects
+E-commerce application responsive, cross browser and cross plataform prototype:  profile & shipping address; products list; products 360 viewer effects proposition.

-all Project code by hand on this test case. online prototype: http://www.demeloweb.orgfree.com/walmartest
+All Project code by hand on this test case. online prototype: http://www.demeloweb.orgfree.com/walmartest

+Toolbox for next-step development proposals and industrial implementations for large projects at this prototype:

+(1) We can use GRUNT.JS that is a task runner operator via terminal through NODE.JS interpreter, that on together realize an automation of tasks to developing web applications.
+Different plugins may be used for minifing .js libraries aiming best performance cross browser e.g. UGLYFING.JS; Archives concatenation i.e. realize changes simutaneously on different directories with less probabilities to mistake; compiling with pre processors CSS to SASS on respective directorys e.g. for best performance cross plataform and so on.

+(2) Probably the best .js framework is ANGULAR.JS to be used for dynamic data attributes, declaring dynamic views in web-applications and Greatful to manipulatins DOM provided e.g..
+The PERFIL & Shipping Address inputing and printing variable informations about each user e.g. may be coded using ANGULAR.JS.
+Or the update of products information that came from e-commerce chart page, for best visualizing all individual informations rules e.g. and the 360 product viewer detais via JQUERY.JS

+Actuall project

 HTML Structure: